kenneth-zhou/wordKernel/README.md

 1) A one-hot vector is constructed for each unique word, which is then convolved with a smoothing gaussian function.
 2) For each unique word-pair (including identical words) present in document, dot product of convolved one-hot vectors is found.
 If word-pair is not present, a value of 0 is assigned.

-Finally, for each unique word-pair, the dot product values across all in corpus documents are added up.
+Finally, for each unique word-pair, the dot product values across all corpus documents are added up.
 The entire matrix is then divided by the square-root of the diagonals to achieve diagonals of value 1.

 ## Results